 Before You Leave for Thailand

-Before you set off on your trip of a lifetime to Thailand, there are a few things you will need to get sorted out for a stress-free and enjoyable trip.
+Before you set off on your trip of a lifetime to Thailand, there are a few things you will need to get sorted for a stress-free and enjoyable trip.
 These include what to pack, what visa to get, what insurance is best and where to stay.
 These are all discussed below.

-What is the Best Travel Insurance For Thailand
+What is the Best Travel Insurance for Thailand

-What to Pack for Thailand?
+What to Pack for Your Trip to Thailand

 Thailand is blessed with tropical, scorching weather year-round.
 This means there are three seasons: a hot season (March-June), the wet season (July-October) and cool season (November-February).
 The temperature during these seasons remains above 26oC and humidity averages around 78%.
 Due to this, we would recommend that you pack light clothing and a light waterproof.
 Lucky for you, this makes packing a lot easier and your luggage a lot lighter.

 When it comes to sun protection in Thailand, it is a lot more expensive to buy it when you arrive.
-We, therefore, recommend packing as much sunscreen as you can before you leave for Bangkok.
+We, therefore, recommend packing as much sunscreen as you can before you leave for Thailand.

 Where to Stay in Thailand